pstatonvt/pstatonvt.github.io/index.md

 In January 2017, I began working at the University of Alabama in Huntsville as a Research Associate.
 An example of some of my tasks while in this position are listed below:

-* Member on the Multi-Mission Algorithm and Analysis Platform (MAAP) in leveraging JavaScript to generate granules for specific airborne and satellite NASA Earth science missions.

-* Implement the Metadata Management Tool (MMT) in order to generate collection level metadata for MAAP's Earthdata Search Client.
 * Manages all Python scripts being implemented in the NASA Common Metadata Repository (CMR) Analysis and Review Dashboard.
 These scripts serve as a major deliverable for the Analysis and Review of CMR (ARC) project.
 * Includes a suite of scripts which leverage the CMR’s API, the Global Master Change Directory (GCMD) controlled value lists, and CMR’s metadata schemas to allow for automated checks of metadata records
 * Writes custom script functions to perform additional automated metadata checks on an as-needed basis